apify/actor-beautifulsoup-scraper/README.md

     return {"url": url, "title": title}
 ```

+### Context

-The code runs in Python 11 and the function accepts a single argument, the `context` object, which is defined in the [github.com/apify/actor-beautifulsoup-scraper/blob/master/src/dataclasses.py](https://github.com/apify/actor-beautifulsoup-scraper/blob/master/src/dataclasses.py) module.
+The code runs in Python 11 and the `page_function` accepts a single argument `context` of type [Context](https://github.com/apify/actor-beautifulsoup-scraper/blob/master/src/dataclasses.py).
+It is a dataclass with the following fields:
+- `soup` of type `BeautifulSoup` with the parsed HTTP payload,
+- `request` of type `dict` with the HTTP request data,
+- `request_queue` of type `apify.storages.RequestQueue` for the interaction with the HTTP request queue,
+- `response` of type `httpx.Response` with the HTTP response data.

 ## Proxy configuration